-Rob and Robin, Making Plants Sexy Again (Other Stuff Too)
+Rob and Robin, Making Cars Sexy Again (Other Stuff Too)

-Who knew a toaster could have such personality?
+Who knew a watering can could have such personality?

 Have you ever thought to yourself: I wonder what this toaster’s personality would be if it had one?
 Well, Rob and Robin may have.
 And then they probably would create an illustration of that toaster before turning it into a 3D sculpture.